 Art, Chocolate Box, Mark Lewis 1975-76

-The overall concept of a chocolate like box of edible goodies, but not edible, ridged but looking soft, sexual and looking like food.
+The overall concept was a chocolate like box of edible goodies, but not edible, ridged but looking soft, sexual and looking like food.
 Things to be eaten but can’t be eaten, things to be penetrated and penetrate.
-Clitoral and labial the forms provoke a sensuality and an association with the sensuality of the mouth.
-The pear, ambiguous having a penis and a posterior embodied in its shape.
-It shows us that the penis gland, its head end is the same shape as the back of a woman bent over, her head towards you.
+Clitoral and labial, the forms provoke a sensuality and an association with the sensuality of the mouth.
+The pear is ambiguous, having a penis and a posterior embodied in its shape.
+It shows us that the penis gland, its head end, is the same shape as the back of a woman bent over, her head towards you.

-The blancmange, pink plaster in a glass, the cake, glazed ceramic, the jelly, red shiny rubber, the pare carved and polished wax, the scotch egg with eye, rough fired ceramic, false eye lashes, glazed eye ball.
+The blancmange, pink plaster in a glass; the cake, glazed ceramic; the jelly, red shiny rubber; the pear carved and polished wax; the scotch egg with eye, rough fired ceramic, false eye lashes, glazed eye ball…..

-A theme of Dadaism and Surrealism continued to occur in Marks work further referenced in other pages.
-Mark as Art.
-The Artist’s Garret, Pain and in other works not shown, Parallel, Soho 24 hours, Hand, A burger of Calais the death mask, Pad lock, each being the representations of an insight expressed by a mature, intuitive, intelligent and dynamic teenager despite him being an ignorant and illiterate one.
+A theme of Dadaism and Surrealism continued to occur in Mark’s work further referenced in other pages.
+Mark as Art; The Artist’s Garret, Pain and in other works not shown (including Parallel, Soho 24 hours, Hand, A burger of Calais, the death mask, Padlock) each being the representations of an insight expressed by a mature, intuitive, intelligent and dynamic teenager – despite him being an ignorant and illiterate one.